thenativeweb/node-cqrs-domain/README.md

 	  // optional, default 0
 	  version: 1,

-	  // optional, if not defined it will pass the whole command...
+	  // optional, if not defined it will use what is defined as default in aggregate or pass the whole command
 	  payload: 'payload'
 	}, function (data, aggregate) {
 	  // data is the command data